Belval/TextRecognitionDataGeneratorDocs/overview.md

     ship with a multi-core CPU.
 Setting this to `-t 8` makes TRDG create 8 processes to generate the data.

+5. `-f`, `--format`

+    By default, all generated images will be 32 pixels high (or wide if you use `-or 1`).
+    Now that might be too small for you. `-f` allows you to make bigger images.

 ## Getting help

 As with most CLI tools, TRDG's help is accessible through the `-h` argument.